A Well-Lived Life - Book 1 - Birgit

-I started to think about where to start the book - I had notes, but hadn't started writing.
+I started to think about where to begin the book - I had notes, but hadn’t started writing.
 1976 seemed to be the right place since that was when I met several people who would influence my life and would participate in the story for years to come.

-Even before this, though, were five events that created strong memories and in their own way defined who I am.
+Even before that, though, were five events that created strong memories and in their own way defined who I am.

 February 1, 1969 - The King wins at Riverside

 Sitting on the tailgate of a station wagon at turn 9 at the old Riverside International Speedway, I watched Richard Petty win The Motor Trend 500 race in a Ford Torino, beating A.J.
 Foyt by a little over 12 seconds.
 Through the years, NASCAR would figure huge in my life and lead to numerous adventures.